Skip to main content

 Making a successful application for an AFS licence for emissions units

 You need to submit a licence application that provides us with enough detail about your business and your people for ASIC to be confident that you will meet the AFS licensee obligations.
-In particular, this means providing us with clear and relevant information in your proofs.
+In particular, this means providing us with clear and relevant information to the questions relating to your business description, and the knowledge and expertise of your responsible managers.

-Below are more detail on the type and depth of information you should provide in some of the core proofs you need to include with your application.
+Below is more detail on the type and depth of information you should provide in your application.

-The A5 Business Description involves a detailed explanation of how you intend to operate your financial services business in the carbon markets.
+The business description section responses should include detailed explanation of how you intend to operate your financial services business in the carbon markets.

 ‘Detailed’ means the provision of specific information that is sufficient for us to clearly understand the nature and extent of the financial services and products you intend to provide under the AFS licence or variation you seek.
 If you are able to provide us with a clear submission, we can more easily assess your application, and either approve it quickly, or request additional information if necessary.